massimocaprinali/cloud-foundry-public/Node-RED/nodered.md

   props="keyref(space_name)">&lt;your space name></varname>
   ```
   {: codeblock}
 4. Modify the app, and deploy it again.
 The default app landing page describes some of the customization.
-Nodes and packages can be added to your instance of NodeRED by adding them to the list of dependencies.
+Nodes and packages can be added to your instance of Node-RED by adding them to the list of dependencies.
 After you complete your changes, use the CLI to deploy the app to {{site.data.keyword.cloud_notm}} again.

   For example, run the following command in the root directory of the app:
   ```